 If travelling by car, Tegg’s Nose Country Park may be found by following the Buxton Road (A537) out of Macclesfield.
 About 1 mile from Macc town centre, there is a sign to Tegg’s Nose off to the right, along Buxton Old Road.
 Follow Buxton Old Road for 1½ miles, and the entrance to Tegg’s Nose is on the right.
 The Visitor Centre is adjacent to the car park here.
-There is a tea room in the Visitor Centre at Teggs Nose.
-This sells tea, coffee, drinks, cakes and other snacks, and is open daily from 9am to 5pm.

 The Visitor Centre at Tegg’s Nose has many interesting displays, walking guides, and toilets.
 Unfortunately there is currently no cafe in the Visitor Centre (but there are plans to open one).